vergarapog/vergarapog/README.md

 <br>

-A passionate Front-End Developer with a deep love for JavaScript, React, and all things web development.
+A passionate Front End Developer with a deep love for JavaScript, React, and all things web development.
 I'm dedicated to crafting engaging user interfaces and delivering exceptional web experiences.

 🚀 **Skills**:
 - **Languages**: JavaScript/TypeScript